 Receiving a Pager Mode CPM Standalone Message and SIP IMDNs

-Upon receiving a SIP MESSAGE request with the CPM Feature Tag ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.msg’ included in the Accept-Contact header field corresponding to Pager Mode CPM Standalone Message, or with the CPM Feature Tag ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.deferred’ included in the Accept-Contact header field corresponding to a Deferred CPM Message, or with one of the CPM Feature Tags ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.largemsg’, or‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.session’, or ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.filetransfer’ included in the Accept-Contact header field corresponding to a SIP IMDN received in the SIP MESSAGE, the CPM Client:
+Upon receiving a SIP MESSAGE request with the CPM Feature Tag ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.msg’ (i.e. Legacy Pager Mode) or ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.msg-v2’ (i.e. Super Pager Mode) included in the Accept-Contact header field corresponding to Pager Mode CPM Standalone Message, or with the CPM Feature Tag ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.deferred’ included in the Accept-Contact header field corresponding to a Deferred CPM Message, or with one of the CPM Feature Tags ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.largemsg’, or‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.session’, or ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.filetransfer’ included in the Accept-Contact header field corresponding to a SIP IMDN received in the SIP MESSAGE, the CPM Client:

 MAY reject the SIP MESSAGE request if it determines that there are not enough resources to handle the SIP MESSAGE request and return a SIP 480 “Temporarily Unavailable” response;

 MAY reject the message if none of the Content-Types listed in the CPIM cpm.Payload-Type header field is supported by the CPM Client with a SIP 488 “Not acceptable here” response.

+MAY reject the SIP MESSAGE request if the size of SIP MESSAGE is larger than 1300 bytes but Super Pager Mode is not supported by the CPM Client with SIP 413 “Request Entity Too Large” response.

 Otherwise, the CPM Client: